 On August 29, 2023, bank regulators issued a proposal that would expand a long-term debt requirement to all banks with total assets of \$100 billion or more.
-The proposed rule would require these banks to have a minimum outstanding amount of eligible long-term debt that is the greater of (i) 6% of total risk-weighted assets; (ii) 2.5% of total leverage exposure, and (iii) 3.5% of average total assets.
-In the event we were to increase our total assets to \$100 billion or more, we would have a three-year implementation period to issue debt and meet the other requirements under the proposal.
-At September 30, 2023, if enacted as proposed, the estimated amount of incremental debt we would be required to issue would be approximately \$3.5 billion over the three year phase-in period.
+The proposed rule would require these banks to have a minimum outstanding amount of eligible long-term debt that is the greatest of (1) 6% of total risk-weighted assets, (2) 2.5% of total leverage exposure, and (3) 3.5% of average total assets.
+In the event we were to become subject to the rule, we would then have a three-year implementation period to issue debt and meet the other requirements under the proposal.
+The estimated amount of incremental debt implied by the proposal would be approximately \$4.0 billion over the three-year implementation period.
+We expect that the issuance of incremental debt would replace other sources of funding.